Top Ten Ski Tips for Families

 4. Proper Clothing

 Get the right kit before you go.
 Try to borrow ski trousers / salopettes and jackets from family and friends or hire ski clothing.
 If you prefer to buy, check out some of the local supermarkets and other stores for some great quality clothing and bargains.
-Think layers for children as this will keep them much warmer and equally easy to change if they get too hot.
+Think layers for children as this will keep them much warmer and are easy to remove if they get too hot.
 Happy children are warm children!

 Be positive about the whole learning experience.
 If you are anxious they will pick up on this and be nervous, but if you are encouraging and positive they will respond well and really enjoy the whole adventure.
 Remember, they learn more when they are having fun!